ybalkind/davidklaing.github.io/about-me.md

 ---------------------------

-If you'd like to receive a weekly note with some interesting articles, sign up for my newsletter:
+I would love for you to join my weekly newsletter:

 <iframe width="100%" height="320" src="https://davidlaing.substack.com/embed" frameborder="0" scrolling="no"></iframe>